 This 4-star hotel is in a historic property that was once an olive mill and is just 5 minutes walk from the main square of Évora.
 The beautifully furnished lounges and guest rooms are well maintained and the welcome and service are excellent.
 Traveler favourite.

 This well-appointed and cozy traditional Alentejo house offers you a genuine and comfortable stay.
 The outdoor pool is shaded by trees in their white-washed back garden.
-Restaurants are walking distance from the property.

 This lovely manor house boasts one of the best views you’ll enjoy on the entire trip.
 With the tranquility provided by the hotel, the hosts and the breathtaking views, this hotel is the perfect ending to come down from your exhilarating trip.